-1.9 Viewing and Printing the SAS Output
+1.9 Viewing Your Results in the Output Window

-How you view or print your output depends on how you submit your programs.
+How you view or print your output depends on how you submit your program.
 If you submit your program in the SAS windowing environment, then your output will, by default, go to the Output window.
-If you choose another way to submit your programs, either batch or non-interactive, then your output will probably be in a file on your computer.
-Use your operating environment's commands to view and print the output (also called listing) files.
+If you choose another way to submit your program, either batch or non-interactive, then your output will probably be in a file on your computer.
+Use your operating environment's commands to view and print the output file (also called the listing).
 For example, if you execute your SAS program in non-interactive mode on a UNIX system, then your output will be in a file with an extension .lst.
 To view the file, you can use either the cat or more commands, and to print the file you would use your system's command for printing files (usually you would type either lp or lpr).

-The Output window After submitting your program in the SAS windowing environment, your results will go to your Output window.
+The Output window After submitting your program in the SAS windowing environment, your results will go to the Output window.
 If you have the SAS Explorer option turned on (some operating environments have this turned on by default, while others do not), then you will also see a listing of the different parts of your output in your Results window.
-The following figure shows what your screen might look like after submitting a simple program under Windows 95.
+The following figure shows what your Output window might look like after submitting a simple program under Windows.